sazoksis-ux/Case-study-Ruffian-bikes-digital-showcase/README.md

 ---

 ## 2. The task
-In this project, I acted as a Product Designer.
+In this project, I acted as a UX-UI designer.
 My goal was to create an interface that works on the feeling of premium quality and status.
 I sought to find a balance between brand image presentation and functionality, turning the study of complex technical data into an aesthetic and intuitive process.

 ---